YooJ-K/Freshman/README.md

 # Solving lavida.us
 laved.us solved in 2018, freshman.

+If you want to download all of your lavida.us code, please download all_of_codes_in_lavida_down.py.
+Edit variable, my_id and my_password.

+115 solve
 - 1000 A+B
 - 1002 URI decoding
 - 1005 존 류의 금고